microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-cloudappdiscoveryreport-aggregatedappsdetails.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-**The `aggregatedAppsDetails` field shows the information of all apps.
-Provide the specific time period as input for this field.**
+**The `aggregatedAppsDetails` method shows the information of all apps.
+Provide the specific time period as input for this method.**

 ## Permissions